elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - User alertmanager will re-use the secret if exists, instead of using the `"helm.sh/hook": pre-install` annotation
 - Memory limit for Thanos distributor increased to 700Mi
 - Reduced CPU requests for some components in the service cluster.
+- Reduced the information on the dashboard for Cluster-API at a glance, but added some hidden more detailed graphs

 ### Fixed